Ars Magica: Reception

 In the February–March 1990 edition of Games International (Issue 13), Dave Morris applauded the change in the second edition from four types of dice rolls — something he had initially complained about in the first edition — to only two types of dice rolls.
 He also admired the re-organization of the magic system, and pointed out that rather than a sample scenario often found in other RPGs, Ars Magic offered a sample setting.
 Morris called this "a more productive inclusion in the main book than a scenario."
 He concluded by giving the second edition an excellent rating of 9 out of 10, saying, "it's worth buying for the ideas and the imaginative vision of its authors, even if you don't plan to play it."

+Stewart Wieck reviewed the revised edition of Ars Magica in White Wolf #19 (Feb./March 1990), rating it a 5 out of 5 and stated that "The only other fantasy game which so thoroughly takes advantage of the art of role-playing is Pendragon by Chaosium.
+Ars Magica owes something to Pendragon, but the unique setting and beautiful magic system of Ars Magica truly sets it apart from all the rest."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan liked the extensive magic system, but thought "The game's biggest flaw is its combat system, which is far too complicated for an RPG that downplays physical encounters."
+Swan concluded by giving the game a rating of 3.5 out of 4, saying, "Though the magic rules are fascinating, they're probably too sophisticated for newcomers.
+But for experienced players, Ars Magica is one terrific product; this is wizardly role-playing at its finest."